A parent’s guide to finding just the right shoe size for newborns, infants, and older babies. With baby shoe size charts and illustrations.

 Do babies have bones in their feet?

 The 22 bones in a baby’s feet at birth are actually cartilage.
 Over time, these will ossify into the 28 bones of the adult foot.
 Complete mature development of the foot won’t occur until children reach their late teens.

 Ingrown toenail in babies – causes and treatment

-To treat this, soak your baby’s foot or the affected toe in warm, soapy water two times a day and apply an antibiotic cream as recommended.
-When the affected toe is less swollen, try to etch the toenail out of the cuticle little by little so as not to hurt your baby.
-To prevent any future occurrence, cut the nails as often as needed to prevent them from growing too long.
+To treat this condition, soak your baby’s foot or the affected toe in warm, soapy water two times a day and apply an antibiotic cream as recommended.
+When the affected toe is less swollen, try to edge the toenail out of its nail bed little by little so as not to hurt your baby.
+To prevent any future occurrence, cut the nails as often as needed to prevent them from growing too long and avoid tight footwear.